-Meeting 5G QoS requirements over 802.11 PHY/MAC
+Meeting 5G QoS requirements over the 802.11 PHY/MAC

-A wide range of WLAN implementations based on IEEE Std.
-802.11 provide support for Voice, Video, and Data traffic applications, including Voice over Internet Protocol (VoIP) and Video over IP applications.
+A wide range of WLAN implementations based on IEEE Std 802.11 provide support for Voice, Video, and Data traffic applications, including Voice over Internet Protocol (VoIP) and Video over IP applications.
 There is also widespread support for “Wi-Fi Offload” – a service that provides cellular subscribers data via WLAN, as well as “Wi-Fi Calling” - a service that provides 3GPP voice and NAS services via a WLAN radio link.

 As highlighted by WBA, there is an increasing range of applications (such as gaming, AR/VR and teleconferencing) that have stringent QoS requirements that must be met by the 802.11 PHY/MAC.

 The UP assignment capabilities described above result in flows with different QoS requirements being separated into different queues (to help avoid head-of-line blocking), and provide differentiated channel access prioritization via EDCA access categories.
-This channel access prioritization is effective both within and between different IEEE Std.
-802.11 based WLAN networks, and is also effective with respect to other technologies that share (unlicensed) spectrum using similar channel access rules.
+This channel access prioritization is effective both within and between different IEEE Std 802.11 based WLAN networks, and is also effective with respect to other technologies that share (unlicensed) spectrum using similar channel access rules.

-In addition, as noted by WBA, IEEE Std.
-802.11ax defines several new powerful features such as OFDMA, UL MU-MIMO, Spatial Reuse and TWT, which provide additional degrees of freedom for spectral resource allocation that can be leveraged by the scheduler in an IEEE Std.
-802.11 based network to meet the KPIs of QoS traffic flows.
+In addition, as noted by WBA, IEEE Std 802.11ax™-2021 defines several new powerful features such as OFDMA, UL MU-MIMO, Spatial Reuse and TWT, which provide additional degrees of freedom for spectral resource allocation that can be leveraged by the scheduler in an IEEE Std 802.11 based network to meet the KPIs of QoS traffic flows.
 For example, downlink OFDMA and MU-MIMO increase MAC efficiency and can reduce packet delay by transmitting packets to multiple users within the same TXOP, while Spatial Reuse can reduce packet delay by enabling additional transmit opportunities while managing interference.
 In addition, MU EDCA and trigger-based MU features allow uplink transmissions to be fully centrally controlled by the network.
 Certain KPIs such as packet error rate targets are also influenced by rate selection and retransmit behavior.

-IEEE 802.11 WG notes that, as is typically the case in networking standards, a normative definition of a scheduler is out of scope of IEEE Std.
-802.11.
-However, it is also noted that many IEEE Std.
-802.11 based network implementations use a centralized WLAN controller that implements rich management interfaces between APs in the network and the controller for exchange of monitoring and centralized control signaling.
+IEEE 802.11 WG notes that, as is typically the case in networking standards, a normative definition of a scheduler is out of scope of IEEE Std 802.11.
+However, it is also noted that many IEEE Std 802.11 based network implementations use a centralized WLAN controller that implements rich management interfaces between APs in the network and the controller for exchange of monitoring and centralized control signaling.
 Therefore, a centralized scheduler can leverage these PHY/MAC features to coordinate the optimal allocation of spectral resources and avoidance/mitigation of interference across the network, therefore ensuring the KPIs of QoS flows are met.
 In addition, policies defined at the scheduler can determine how QoS flows are treated when spectral resources are constrained (e.g., trade-off between overall network capacity and preserving the KPIs of GBR flows when link conditions degrade).

-IEEE 802.11 WG agrees with WBA that analysis of these features – particularly in the form of real-world trials – is valuable to demonstrate the performance of IEEE Std.
-802.11 based networks for fine grained QoS control.
+IEEE 802.11 WG agrees with WBA that analysis of these features – particularly in the form of real-world trials – is valuable to demonstrate the performance of IEEE Std 802.11 based networks for fine grained QoS control.

-In addition, as regulators around the world open up access to new unlicensed spectrum in the 6 GHz band, the emergence of IEEE Std.
-802.11ax based implementations that support 6 GHz provides new opportunities to meet demanding QoS requirements for very high throughput and very low latency.
+In addition, as regulators around the world open up access to new unlicensed spectrum in the 6 GHz band, the emergence of IEEE Std 802.11ax based implementations that support 6 GHz provides new opportunities to meet demanding QoS requirements for very high throughput and very low latency.